EdwinWenink/archive_fever/content/posts/18-comments.md

 But worst of all, in both those scenarios I do not have any control over the storing of the comments, as they are not part of my website!

 But then I found a really cool option.
 This nice guy wrote a bot called <a href="https://github.com/eduardoboucas/staticman">staticman</a>.
 The bot takes input from the form under this blog post, creates an appropriate .yml file for the comment, connects to its very own GitHub account, and then makes a merge request for adding the comment to the appropriate blog post.
 It is also possible to automatically push to my live master branch, but I preferred to have an extra check to guard against spam.
-This is awesome for static website with auto-deployment, such as mine, which is hosted on netlify.
+This is awesome for static websites with auto-deployment, such as mine, which is hosted on Netlify.
 It literally solves all problems I had with other options: I have no external widgets on my website, yet all comments are visible on the same webpage as the blog.
 Most importantly, all comments are stored together with my website, and they are under my version control.

 The writer of staticman created a public staticman GitHub account, but I found that it was horribly overloaded and being blocked by GitHub restrictions on the maximum amount of merge requests that are allowed per hour, as many people started using it.
 But the idea of staticman was too cool to give up immediately, so I decided to set up a raspberry pi that I borrowed from a friend with the GitHub bot.